-The ZIMS application was first imagined – a real-time Web-based institutional and pooled animal and veterinary knowledgebase – in the year 2000.
-Hundreds of zoo and aquarium professionals contributed ideas for the ZIMS software.
+The ZIMS application was first imagined in the year 2000 as a real-time Web-based institutional and pooled animal and veterinary knowledgebase.
+Hundreds of zoo and aquarium professionals contributed ideas for the design of the ZIMS software.

-The ZIMS application represents a quantum leap forward in information management for more than 800 ISIS member institutions in more than 80 countries.
-The ZIMS database will be a unified, global repository of knowledge on animal health and well-being – the first such database in the world.
-ZIMS will provide a resource of pooled, uniform, consistent and comprehensive information to more than 20,000 zoological professional worldwide each day.
+The ZIMS application represents a quantum leap forward in information management for more than 912 ISIS member institutions in more than 87 countries.
+The ZIMS database is a unified, global repository of knowledge on animal health and well-being a unified, global repository of knowledge on animal health and well-being – the first such database in the world.
+ZIMS provides a resource of pooled, uniform, consistent and comprehensive information to more than 20,000 zoological professional worldwide each day.

-Zoological professionals will use the ZIMS application to track pertinent information needed by their animal-care staff, including collection management, husbandry, and health and disease history to further enhance local care and international conservation efforts.
-ISIS members will enter their data directly into the ZIMS database.
-Any ISIS member (and others with permission) will be able to search the database and retrieve information they need (with appropriate security protections) for myriad purposes.
+Zoological professionals use the ZIMS application to track pertinent information needed by their animal-care staff, including collection management, husbandry, and health and disease history to further enhance local care and international conservation efforts.
+ISIS members enter their data directly into the ZIMS database.
+Any ISIS member (and others with permission) are able to search the database and retrieve information they need (with appropriate security protections) for a myriad of purposes.